MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Grant-MgBetaGroupSitePermission.md

 ## SYNOPSIS
 Grant users access to a link represented by a permission\]\[\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Grant-MgGroupSitePermission](/powershell/module/Microsoft.Graph.Groups/Grant-MgGroupSitePermission?view=graph-powershell-1.0)

 ## SYNTAX